-Laura moved to Princeton in 1983, from Boston, by way of Virginia and Washington, DC.
-She attended The National Cathedral School for Girls, graduated from The College of William & Mary, with a degree in; Philosophy, Psychology and Theatre, and went on to get her Master’s degree in Theatre from The University of Virginia.
+Laura came to Princeton in 1983, from Boston, by way of Virginia and Washington, DC.
+She attended The National Cathedral School for Girls, graduated from The College of William & Mary with a BA in Philosophy, Psychology and Theatre, and went on to get her master’s degree in Theatre from The University of Virginia.

-She did her post-graduate work at The American Conservatory Theatre in San Francisco, and spent the next 20 years acting and directing professionally in: Boston, Princeton, (at McCarter Theatre from 1983-1999), and in New York City, with several years at The Williamstown Theatre Festival.
-A Professor at Marymount Manhattan College, TCNJ and a lecturer at Princeton University, she created the McCarter Theatre Youth Conservatory and Training Wing in 1989, and was McCarter’s Master Acting teacher for many, many years.
+She did her post-graduate work at The American Conservatory Theatre in San Francisco and spent the next 20 years acting and directing professionally in Boston, Princeton, (McCarter Theatre from 1983-1999), and New York City, with several years spent at The Williamstown Theatre Festival.
+A Professor at Marymount Manhattan College, TCNJ, and a lecturer at Princeton University, she created and founded The McCarter Theatre Youth Conservatory and Training Wing in 1989 and was McCarter’s first Education Director and Master Acting teacher for many years.

-Laura is an odd mix of diametrically opposed DNA.
-Her grandmother is cousin to Ernest Hemingway, while her father descends from the political Utah Huntsman clan.
-She brings to her real estate work an ebullient personality and a smorgasbord of skills, that combine in a way that work perfectly to create the highly professional and successful Realtor that she is.
-She knows how to “kick in” to her in-depth information gathering mode, diagnosing; data, the players, situations, issues, and becoming a ‘terrier on a pant leg’ when she needs to be.
-Her always “on-target” people skills, and uber-savvy negotiating skills, were perfected during many years of traveling the world with her parents, (her stepfather was a newspaper owner and Editor, serving on the Board of the Associated Press, for decades).
-Laura grew up surrounded by renowned journalists, celebrities, politicians and writers.
+She is an odd mix of diametrically opposed DNA.
+Her grandmother was a cousin to Ernest Hemingway, while her father descended from the political Utah Huntsman clan.
+She brings to her work an ebullient personality and a smorgasbord of skills that combine in a way that works perfectly to create the highly professional and successful Realtor® that she is.
+She knows exactly how to “kick in” to her in-depth sleuthing mode: diagnosing data, analyzing the relevant players, dissecting potential issues, and becoming a ‘terrier on a pant leg’ when she needs to be.
+Her always “on-target” people skills, and uber-savvy negotiating skills were perfected during many years of traveling the world with her parents, (her stepfather was a newspaper owner, Editor, and served on the Board of the Associated Press for decades).
+Laura grew up surrounded by renowned actors, directors, journalists, politicians and writers.
 It has definitely shaped who she is now, and how she goes about her daily work.
 It sets her apart.

-She’s smart, funny and quick-witted, leaves no stone unturned, and is at the top of her game.
+She’s smart, funny, quick-witted, and leaves no stone unturned.
+She's at the top of her game.
 Above all, she has the utmost integrity, in every facet of her work, and is always discreet.
-She serves each one of her clients with a 100% commitment to concierge service, unwavering diligence and supreme loyalty.
+Laura serves each and every one of her clients with a 100% commitment to concierge service, unwavering diligence and supreme loyalty.
 Laura does not utilize an assistant.
-You always get HER, not second best.
-When buying or selling a home, I wouldn’t work with anyone else.
+You always get her, not second best.
+When buying or selling a home, don't work with anyone else.
 You want Laura leading your team, from start to finish.